Arr1s/API-2425-Lau/README.md

 This project marked my first experience using **Liquid** templates, which required a steep learning curve.
 Additionally, I transitioned from relying heavily on client-side JavaScript to implementing more functionality on the server side using Node.js.
 This shift allowed for better performance and a more dynamic application.

 ### Challenges with Saving Markers
 One of the most difficult challenges was implementing the feature to save markers on the backend.
 This required significant effort to design and debug, but it was ultimately a valuable learning experience.
+In order to create markers that wil be saved with the help of **lowdb**, use the input fields below the map.
+Although there are no labels attached to the input fields, here is the order from right to left:
+1. MarkerID:
+This is the ID of the marker, and has to be done manually for now, but could to be automated in the future.

+2. Ability type (optional):
+Here you can choose which ability from the agent you want.
+The format is "Ability" + (number of the ability).
+So, for instance, if you want to use the "Wingman" of "Gekko", you'd type: "Ability1".

+3. X coordinates:
+If think this one is self explantory, it is the coordinate on the X-axis, from the bottom upwards.

+4. Y coordinates:
+If think this one is self explantory, it is the coordinate on the Y-axis, from the left to right.

+5. AgentID:
+This is the ID of the agent from the valorantAPI.
+You can simply copy paste it.

+Once you're done, press on the button "save" in order to save the marker.

 ### Styling and Time Constraints
 Due to the time spent on backend development, styling was deprioritized and remains a work in progress.
 While functional, the current design could benefit from further refinement to improve the user experience.